What is the difference between LR and LoRaWAN?

-LoRa is one of the low-power wide-area network communication technologies, and it is Semtech’s proprietary ultra-long-distance wireless transmission technology based on spread spectrum technology.
-LoRaWAN is a set of communication protocols and system architecture designed for LoRa long-distance communication networks.
+LR is one of the low-power wide-area network communication technologies, and it is Semtech’s proprietary ultra-long-distance wireless transmission technology based on spread spectrum technology.
+LoRaWAN is a set of communication protocols and system architecture designed for LR long-distance communication networks.
 It is a media access control (MAC) layer protocol.

 LoRaWAN = MAC Layer